Leonid10011/ecommerce-backend/README.md

 # Fullstack E-commerce Project - Backend
 Welcome to the backend component of my Fullstack E-commerce portfolio project, designed for job applications.
 The corresponding frontend is available in a separate repository on my GitHub profile.
 This backend is responsible for providing a RESTful API that handles various aspects of the E-commerce platform.

+# Currently Woring On:
+- Main focus is on Frontend for now.
+Adjusting the backend according to desired data from frontend.
+- After wards commenting and cleaning code for all need endpoints and removing unnecessary code and functions.
 ## Preview
 Hosted on : http://217.72.204.244